edgeimpulse/expert-projects/experiments-getting-started.md

 You are now able to deploy your model to your Arduino.
 Head over to the `Deployment` tab and search for Arduino, then follow the steps provided to you to deploy the model to your device.

-As this tutorial is specifically related to Experiments, we will continue straight to EON Tuner and creating our next experiment.
+As this tutorial is specifically related to Experiments, we will continue straight to EON Tuner and creating our next Experiment.

 ### EON Tuner

 ![Edge Impulse Project EON Tuner](.gitbook/assets/experiments-getting-started/edge-impulse-eon-tuner.jpg "Edge Impulse Project EON Tuner")

 The EON™ Tuner simultaneously tests multiple model architectures, chosen based on your device and latency needs, to identify the best one for your application.
-The tuning process can take up to 6 hours, and you can monitor its progress at any point during the search.
+The tuning process can take a while, but you can monitor its progress at any point during the search.

 ![Edge Impulse Project EON Tuner](.gitbook/assets/experiments-getting-started/edge-impulse-eon-tuner-run.jpg "Edge Impulse Project EON Tuner")